paolo7/GPPG/README.md

-# Sample GPPG Implementation and Testing
+# GPPG Implementation and Rule Applicability - Sample code and implementation

 ## Overview